 In a recent webinar, Back to the Future: exploring how software testing is going to change, Alan Richardson (EvilTester), Joe Colanontio (TestGuild) and Adil Mohammed (CEO, Virtuoso) sat down to discuss their thoughts on the long- and short-term trends that they envisaged for the testing community and the testing industry as a whole.

-We all know it's not possible to predict the future with any degree of accuracy but being mindful and open to changes in the way any of us go about our work is imperative to staying ahead of the game.
+We all know it's not possible to predict the future with any degree of accuracy but being mindful and open to changes in the way we go about our work is imperative to staying ahead of the game.
 This includes those of us within testing and quality assurance.

-It wasn’t long ago that AI and Machine Learning were buzz-words/phrases that vendors told testers they should be wary of but without any real feasibility.
-This has changed in the last few years, meaning there are new meaningful technologies and modernised testing techniques, like Virtuoso, that can really help a tester find issues that they never would have found in manual testing.
+It wasn’t long ago that AI and Machine Learning were buzz-words/phrases that vendors told testers they should be wary of but without tangible reasons.
+This has changed in the last few years, meaning there are new meaningful technologies and modernised testing techniques, like Virtuoso, that can really help a tester find issues that they never would have found through manual testing.

 Our webinar began with Alan’s predictions, two of which were particularly reassuring to hear.
 Firstly, the need for testing won’t diminish.
 “As long as there is risk and the need to detect it, then there will be the need for testing” he explained.
 Great news for testers as this means the need for your skills will always be there, as is the need to invest in and develop your department

 Secondly, the focus is still very much on the individual/team, in essence, the human side of testing.
 Alan highlighted how individuals are the key to the future.
 “There are those that take action or those that simply allow the future to happen”.
 What is apparent is that the testing community needs to take control of its future, and a crucial way of doing that is learning how to embrace the technologies available to them that will help accelerate the great work they’re already doing.